jdmonin/JSettlers2/doc/Readme.developer.md

 Protobuf, optionally encapsulated in JSON over HTTP.
 Proof-of-concept bots are included.
 To write bots or clients using those well-known protocols, check out that branch and read its `Readme.developer`.

+If you're writing a third-party client or robot, some features of the standard client are optional.
+When each client connects, it sends the server a `SOCVersion` message which includes its version, locale, and features from `SOCFeatureSet`.
+If your client hasn't implemented 6-player games, Seafarers boards, or scenarios, don't include those client features in the `SOCVersion` message you send.

 ## Coding Style